How to Dispose of Chemotherapy Waste

 Disposing of chemotherapy waste requires a number of considerations.
 First comes the definition of chemotherapy waste.
 Is it just the drug?
 The bag filled with the chemo drugs?
 The IV tubing?
 Chemo waste is defined as either trace waste or bulk waste.
 Which defines the two?

-Know the terminology
+Know the terminology around Chemotherapy Waste Disposal

 It’s not just the drugs or medications used for chemotherapy delivery that are of concern when it comes to collection, segregation, and disposal.
 What do you do with the tubing, the needles, and the packaging the chemo drugs came in?
 Is chemotherapy waste classified as hazardous waste or medical waste?
+Let's start with the industry definitions and then we'll walk you through how to segregate chemotherapy waste effectively in your facility.

 When it comes to chemotherapy treatments, chemotherapy or trace chemotherapy waste is produced during the preparation of or administration of chemotherapy, but not all waste comes into contact with the actual chemotherapy drug.
 So how are these items segregated?